hit-pay/odoo-extension/payment_hitpay/doc/index.rst

 Installation & Upgrade
 ---------------------------

-Download the latest module archive from https://github.com/hit-pay/odoo-extension/releases.
+Download the latest module archive.

 Now unzip the downloaded archive and copy the new payment_hitpay folder to Odoo addons directory.